Area fishing report: Flounder, bluefin tuna, shark being caught in saltwater

 Falls Lake

-Fishing has been decent in the area with crappies biting on minnows in waters of 5-8ft.
+Fishing has been relatively dormant in the area with the cooler temperatures, but crappies are still biting in the area on minnows, in waters of 5-8 ft.
 White bass are schooling at Bart Creek, biting on blade bait and spinner baits.
-Near the shore at about 8-10 ft bass are biting on fishing jigs, rattle traps, crank bait, spinner bait, and chatter bait.
-Small catfish are also starting to appear, biting on dip baits and liver.
+Near the shore, bass are biting best on fishing jigs, dropshot worms and jerk bait.
+The bass are not primarily biting in the shallow waters due to the frigid water conditions, so using these fishing baits will help to catch them, sine they drop down to where the bass are located.
+Small catfish are appearing as well, biting on dip baits and liver.
 Water level: normal 251.5, full pool 264.8.
 Contact Outhouse Tackle Company 919-847-1222.; www.outhousetackle.com.

 Jordan Lake